 To protect your boat from ultraviolet radiation, bad weather, dust, we recommend using a cover kit.
-The cover kit consists of a console cover and a stern seat cover (Fig.23, Fig.24).
-Console cover can be of two versions: for a boat without a T-Top (Fig.23) and for a boat with a T-Top (Fig.24).
-Stern seat cover is the same for both versions.
+The cover kit consists of a console cover, helm seat cover and a stern seat cover (Fig.21, Fig.22).
+Console cover can be of two versions: for a boat without a T-Top (Fig.21) and for a boat with a T-Top (Fig.22).
+Helm seat cover and stern seat cover is the same for both versions.